 $100 Invested In This Stock 5 Years Ago, Would Be Worth This Much

-Synaptics (NASDAQ:SYNA) has outperformed the market over the past 5 years by 23.07% on an annualized basis.
+Domino's Pizza (NYSE:DPZ) has outperformed the market over the past 5 years by 10.08% on an annualized basis.

-Buying $100 In SYNA: 5 years ago, an investor could have purchased 1.83 shares of Synaptics at the time with $100.
-This investment in SYNA would have produced an average annual return of 39.25%.
-Currently, Synaptics has a market capitalization of $10.94 billion.
+Buying $100 In DPZ: 5 years ago, an investor could have purchased 0.61 shares of Domino's Pizza at the time with $100.
+This investment in DPZ would have produced an average annual return of 26.1%.
+Currently, Domino's Pizza has a market capitalization of $19.29 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.